mahdimiad/mahdimiad/README.md

 ## Hi there 👋

+I’m Mahdi Miad, a Software Developer and SaaS Founder with over 15 years of experience building scalable web and mobile applications that help businesses streamline operations.
+I’ve led teams and delivered solutions across ERP, logistics, and digital payments.

+As the founder of Djib Smart, I developed SaaS platforms that served SMEs in transport and logistics, and I was Head of IT at D-Money / Djibouti Telecom, I drove major projects in telecom and fintech.
+I’m now focused on creating innovative apps for productivity, collaboration, and workflow automation.

+My expertise spans React Native, Laravel, PHP, MySQL, Supabase,  UI/UX (Figma, Tailwind CSS), and API integrations with AI-driven automation.
+I share insights on business and IT on my YouTube channel and welcome connections with those building impactful SaaS and AI solutions.

 <!--
 **mahdimiad/mahdimiad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.